minjo1234/TIL/3.Resource/CS/Cloud/AWS/EBS Volume.md

 **locked to an availability zone (AZ)**
 - An EBS Volume in us-east-la cannot be attached to us-east-lb

-Have a provisioned capacity (size i)
+Have a provisioned capacity (size in GBS, and IOPS)